TomaLZH/Capstone/README.md

 ### Problem Statement
 SMEs often face challenges in:
-- Understanding the detailed requirements of the CSA Cyber Trust Mark.
+- Lacking in-house IT experts who can interpret and implement cybersecurity measures.
-- Allocating resources effectively to meet the certification criteria.
+- Limited budgets that make it difficult to hire external consultants or invest in comprehensive solutions.
-- Implementing cybersecurity measures that align with best practices.
+- Struggling to understand the complex and technical guidelines of the CSA Cyber Trust Mark certification.

 This project addresses these gaps by leveraging a chatbot to provide real-time, tailored guidance and resources to SMEs throughout their certification journey.